 As you are packing up your boxes, take inventory of what you are putting in each box, and label them.
 Don’t just put the room where each box should go.
 Your label should also include a list of the contents of each box.
-Detailed moving box labels will keep you track of exactly what items you are bringing with you where those items are located.
+Detailed moving box labels will keep you track of exactly what items you are bringing with you and where those items are located.
 It takes a little more effort, and may even feel a little silly to list the items in each of your packing boxes.

 However, when you get to Toronto, you will be glad you did this.
 You or your movers will be able to take boxes straight from the truck and place them in their respective areas of your new place.
 Furthermore, when it’s time to start unpacking your boxes, you’ll know exactly where all of your things are.

 Before arriving in Canada, create two copies of a list of all the items you intend to bring to Toronto.
 The list should indicate the following details about your items, where applicable:

 - Item name

 - Serial number